 Clients come to us, for example, when they need to understand how they are perceived by their community and large, when they are about to forge a partner acquisition strategy, when they need to calibrate a partner communication strategy or when they want to improve management of a portfolio of existing alliances.
 What sets Silico Research apart is the evidence-based, empirical, nature of our analysis.
 Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their partnering capabilities.

 Silico has recently announced the launch of the latest version of the BioPartnering Programme for 2016.
-Expanded and extensively redesigned, BioPartnering consists of a cluster of Advisory Services that, together, provide the most comprehensive source of insight into the current state of collaborations in the biopharmaceutical sector available today.
-The BioPartnering Programme currently includes three core Advisory Services: BioPartnering Prospective Partners Insights, BioPharma Alliances Insights and BioPharma BD Insights.
+Expanded and extensively redesigned, BioPartnering that consists of a cluster of services that, together, provide the most comprehensive source of insight into the current state of collaborations in the biopharmaceutical sector available today.
+BioPartnering currently includes three core services: the BioPartnering 2016 Prospective Partners Programme, the BioPartnering Current Partners Programme and BioPartnering 2020.

 Silico Research has released a white paper examining the relationship between trust and the success of a collaboration based on our large database of data about alliances.
 The results of our analysis contradict 'conventional wisdom'.